 But executives still had a hunch that the same factors that make the brand resonate with women in the U.S. would make it popular in China.
 Spanx had considered using popular shopping platforms like Tmall or JD.com to enter the country, but decided to take the brand straight to the buyers as a test.

 Enter ShopShops, a Beijing-based app where hosts livestream shopping sessions inside retail stores, trying on clothes and answering questions from thousands of users watching online, mainly back in China.
 ShopShops gets a cut of the purchases made through the webcast and also ships the goods to the customers in China.
 Investors apparently see commercial value, as ShopShops recently raised $6.1 million in seed funding.

 “We found out we might have a consumer in China, and her habits aren’t really that different than that of the U.S. consumer,” she said.
-“We’re quietly doing about $240,000 a year in these two-hour long shows as we mine for the consumer and lay the groundwork for potential infrastructure in China.”

-Those numbers are a drop in the bucket for the privately held company estimated to sell hundreds of millions worth of undergarments per year.
+So far, China sales are a drop in the bucket for the privately held company estimated to sell hundreds of millions worth of undergarments per year.
 Forbes puts founder and CEO Sara Blakely’s net worth at $1.1 billion, largely thanks to her 100 percent ownership in Spanx.

 But the China experiment is part of the broader pivot to digital outreach for a company that has traditionally built its business in around word of mouth and has always espoused the ethos of empowering women by helping them feel good.